BeeChains/bhandshake/README.md

 If you are interested in one time fee Domains or web page editing services please inquiry below;

-You can email me here [bthespirit@protonmail.com](https://protonmail.com) - your feedback and contributions are welcome!
+You can email me here [bthespirit777@protonmail.com](https://protonmail.com) - your feedback and contributions are welcome!

-## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/import?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.